How the Frys Escaped Homelessness

-The Frys’ first appointment with CHA resulted in meeting with Rodgers, where he and Laura began meeting once a week to combat her mental health problems.
-They would later be taken on by Tracey Rodriguez, Community Care Coordinator at the time and current Care Coordinator for CHA.
-Rodriguez provided them bus passes and a place to live that day, seeing that the Frys would benefit from receiving housing first before working on everything else.
+The Frys’ first appointment with CHA resulted in meeting with a behavioral health specialist, where Laura began meeting once a week to combat her mental health problems.
+They would later be helped by a community care coordinator Tracy Rodriguez.
+The care coordinator provided them bus passes and a place to live that day, seeing that the Frys would benefit from receiving housing first before working on everything else.

-“I added them to my caseload, I met with them and it really seemed they would benefit from the Housing First model,” Rodriguez said. “[John] wasn’t able to look for a job or he wasn’t able to find other resources without knowing she would have a place where she could be safe.
+“I added them to my caseload and met with them and it really seemed they would benefit from the Housing First model,” Rodriguez said. “[John] wasn’t able to look for a job or he wasn’t able to find other resources without knowing Laura would have a place where she could be safe.
 He was ultimately always worried about her.
-So Patrick and I said that if we were able to house both of them and she had a safe place, then he would feel a little more comfortable going out and looking for a job.”
+So we were able to house both of them and she had a safe place, then he would feel a little more comfortable going out and looking for a job.”

-“[Community Health Alliance] gave us the foundation to be able to exist and be able to be back in society, I guess you could call it,” John said.
+“[Community Health Alliance] gave us the foundation to be able to exist and be able to be back in society,” John said.
 “They keep telling us, ‘you guys did all the work,’ but without Community Health Alliance, without the foundation, without the help we had, both medical and residential, we could have never gotten to this point.”

 Whoever gets the credit, John’s goal of keeping him and his wife safe was met, and he intends to keep it that way.